Join Our E-mail List

 With Docktor’s Construction

-These projects exemplify seasonal housing for guests, workers, and low impact alternatives for your own personal retreat.
+These projects exemplify affordable seasonal housing for guests, workers, and low impact alternatives for your own personal retreat.
 These cabins are easy to heat, easy to clean, and are very affordable to build and maintain.
+We have built many of these over the years, and were taught the value of them by Peter King of Bakersfield back in 1999.

 • Electricity- on or off grid